Select Page

 source

 Today we see companies like Nintendo utilizing QR codes to send images captured on their Switch console to the players’ smartphones.
-This makes the process of sending and sharing their favorite gaming moments much more simple and seamless.
+This makes sending and sharing their favorite gaming moments more straightforward and seamless.

 Tracking food intake

-There are actually some apps that help you keep track of the food you eat through barcodes.
+Some apps help you keep track of the food you eat through barcodes.
 All you have to do is take a picture of the barcode on the food you’re eating, and the app will use the nutrition information indicated on the item to track your food intake.
-It’s actually pretty convenient, and you’d have a more detailed food diary.
+Without a doubt, it’s pretty convenient, and you’d have a more detailed food diary.

 Barcode being used to track calorie intake using an app.